 -

-Each page gets a unique title that describes the content accurately and concisely.
+Each page has a unique title that accurately and concisely describes its content.
 The main title (H1 Tag) should be between 60 and 70 characters so as not to get truncated in SERPs.

 -

-Use hierarchy and structure: Organize your subheadings using a clear hierarchical structure.
+Use hierarchy and structure: Organize your subheadings in a clear hierarchy.
 Use H2 for major sections, H3 for subsections, and so on.
-This helps search engines understand the content's structure and improves readability for users.
+This helps search engines understand the content's structure and improves user readability.

 -